 What should Vantage Travel customers do right now?

-According to court records, the database Vantage intends to sell to United Travel Pte.
-Ltd includes customers’ credit card information and passport numbers, among other personal details.
-(Update: During the sale auction held on Aug.
+Update: During the sale auction held on Aug.
 7 and 8, 2023, Pacific Travel Partners, a subsidiary of Aurora Expeditions, won the bidding.
 On Aug.
-14, 2023, the sale was approved by Judge Janet Bostwick in U.S. Bankruptcy Court.)
+14, 2023, Judge Janet Bostwick in U.S. Bankruptcy Court approved the sale.

 This proposal doesn’t sit well with thousands of Vantage Travel customers who already consider themselves victims of the company.
 They view the sale of their private data to the highest bidder as yet another betrayal by the tour operator to whom they gave their loyal business.